mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/1-deploy/README.md

 Step 5:
 -------

-Review the newly provisioned systems, **click on one of the hosts** and review the variables discovered from AWS dynamically, these variables will be available for any automation as well as via REST API to any external system.
+Review the newly provisioned systems, **click on one of the hosts** and review the variables, these variables will be available for any automation as well as via REST API to any external system.

 ![Review Host](images/1-inventory-host-1-review.png)